Rice production in Vietnam: Cuisine

 Rice is the staple diet of Vietnam.
-It is often said that in Vietnam, all three meals in a day consists of "rice and something else."
-If rice is not eaten then anything else eaten is not a meal but a snack.
-Vietnamese cuisine was influenced by several centuries of foreign rule, starting with the Chinese for over 1000 years from 111 BC.
+It is often said that in Vietnam, all three meals in a day consists of "rice and something else.".
 The French then brought their culinary specialties (particularly, salads and sautéing) when they colonised Vietnam.
 At a dining table in Vietnamese houses, rice is the main dish that is placed at the centre with other dishes arranged around it.
 The breakfast usually starts with a noodle soup, a rice gruel- the national dish pho – or it could be a "rice cake wrapped in a banana leaf", lunch is normally with rice vermicelli with something else (grilled meat or sea food) and dinner is also generally a repeat of the lunch dishes with rice as the central dish.

 There are many types of rice in Vietnam.
 However, the most popular varieties are the usual white rice (eaten during every meal), jasmine rice (moist rice commonly used by the upper class), sweet or sticky rice known as xôi or glutinous rice (steamed rice sweetened and mixed with condiments eaten for breakfast or as a dessert dish) and broken rice, converted to Com Tam by steaming (common in restaurants); each has its own uniqueness.